larryknaebelobsidian/kingdom/Proposition 43. The disciples sent forth by Jesus to preach this Kingdom were not ignorant of the meaning to be attached to the Kingdom..md

 tags:
   - toc
 ---
+# Proposition 43.
+The disciples sent forth by Jesus to preach this Kingdom were not ignorant of the meaning to be attached to the Kingdom.

 NOTE: Scripture quotes from LSB
 Copyright © 2021 by The Lockman Foundation.
 All rights reserved.
 Managed in partnership with Three Sixteen Publishing Inc. [lsbible.org](https://www.lsbible.org/)